Simscape HDL Workflow Advisor Tips and Guidelines

 conversion to state-space representation.

-Setting Simulation Stop Time for Extracting Equations
+Setting Simulation Stop Time for Extract Discrete Equations

 Change Simulation Stop Time

-When you run the Extract Equations task, the Simscape HDL Workflow Advisor reports the simulation stop time.
+When you run the Extract discrete equations task, the Simscape HDL Workflow Advisor reports the simulation stop time.
 The simulation stop time corresponds to the amount of time that the Advisor takes to run simulation on your Simscape model.
 The stop time must not be significantly large such that the Advisor takes a long time to run this task.
 Use a stop time that is sufficient to reach the required number of modes for your model.
 To change the stop time, navigate to the Simscape model, and then specify the Stop Time.

 Simulation Stop Time and Number of Modes